top of page

 These ancient constellation star patterns move extremely slowly in the night sky due to the earth’s precession on its rotational axis.
 Over thousands of years this motion slowly changes the seasons when they appear overhead.
 However, their movement is not visually noticeable for many human generations, and the same “naked-eye” stars and constellation patterns continue to be recognizable since the creation account in Genesis 1 originated.

-This Genesis 1: Creation, The Beginning commentary will continue verse-by-verse coverage with vv2-31 in the Genesis 1: Creation, the Six Days commentary.
-But first, the following presentation of the “Big Bang” creation scenario from modern astronomy is presented.
+Verse-by-verse coverage of Genesis 1:2-31 continues in the Genesis 1: Creation, the Six Days commentary.
+But first, the following summary of “Big Bang” creation cosmology from modern astronomy is presented and then critiqued in the remainder of this v1 commentary. (“Cosmology” is the study of the large scale structure and formation of the universe by conventional astronomers.)
 Big Bang theory alleges to illuminate what scripture doesn’t record about the creation events in the early universe.
-The astronomy section of this commentary concludes with an evaluation of Big Bang theory based on the most recent astronomical discoveries that actually limits what of it is trustworthy.
+This astronomy section of the v1 commentary includes an evaluation of Big Bang theory based on the most recent astronomical discoveries that actually limit what of it is trustworthy.
+Then the commentary presents how our solar system began based on both astronomical discoveries and corrected interpretations of scripture (below).

-The Genesis 1 commentary doesn’t support most of the newer features of Big Bang cosmology that were added to the “primeval atom” creation theory that originated it and is described later in this commentary.
+The Genesis 1 v1 commentary doesn’t support most of the newer features of Big Bang cosmology that were added to the “primeval atom” creation theory that originated it and is described later in this commentary.
 These newer details are also contested by conventional astronomers.
-However, Big Bang creation is currently the most favored “cosmology” (study of the large scale structure and formation of the universe).
-It has survived many recent decades of critical thought by conventional astronomers (partly by adding more features to it) after the previous “Steady State” universe creation theory was abandoned in the 1960s.
+Yet, Big Bang creation is currently the favored “cosmology by conventional astronomers.
+It has survived many recent decades of critical thought (partly by adding more features to it) after the previous “Steady State” universe theory was abandoned in the 1960s.

 No attempt is made to critique or “twist” actual scripture to fit science, or vice versa during this investigation.
 However, apparently flawed human interpretations of Exodus 20:11 and Genesis 1:16-17 have set barriers to understanding how good observational astronomy and actual scripture are consistent.
 The common interpretation of Exodus 20:11 is cited to mean the universe as it appears today was created in a single day, which is incompatible with observational astronomy.
 This commentary carefully studies the Hebrew scripture text and provides a meaning for Exodus 20:11 that is linguistically correct and is compatible with observational astronomy.
-Genesis 1:16-17 is interpreted to mean the sun, moon, and stars were “formed” on the 4th day after they were created in the beginning, which is confusing.
-The meaning of Genesis 1:16-17 is examined in the Genesis 1: Creation, The Six Days commentary.
-Different interpretations are provided for Exodus 20:11 and Genesis 1:16-17 that are compatible with the Hebrew scripture text and fit well with the recorded events of the previous 3 days of creation.
+Genesis 1:16-17 traditionally has been interpreted to mean the sun, moon, and stars were “formed” on the 4th day after they were created in the beginning, which is confusing.
+A newer interpretation of Genesis 1:16-17 was introduced in the technical summery of Genesis 1 (above).
+The meaning of this verse is fully examined and explained with evidence in the Genesis 1: Creation, The Six Days commentary.
+The Genesis 1 Creation commentaries provide newer interpretations for Exodus 20:11 and Genesis 1:16-17 that are compatible with the Hebrew scripture text and fit well with the recorded events of the previous 3 days of creation.
 They are also consistent with observational astronomy.

 This leads to a description of how our solar system formed from the “beginning” to Earth’s 1st day that is based on both accurate scripture interpretations and trustworthy astronomical discoveries.
 It answers plaguing questions by creation scientists about why the planets have youthful features that seem to be only thousands of years old that conventional scientists insist are billion of years old.